fabsig/GPBoost/README.md

 5. [References](#references)
 6. [License](#license)

 ## Get started

-**GPBoost is a machine learning software library that combines tree-boosting with Gaussian process and mixed effects models.**
+**GPBoost is a software library for combining tree-boosting with Gaussian process and mixed effects models.**

-The GPBoost library is mainly written in C++ and it has a C API.
+The GPBoost library is written in C++ and it has a C API.
 There exist both a [**Python package**](https://github.com/fabsig/GPBoost/tree/master/python-package) and an [**R package**](https://github.com/fabsig/GPBoost/tree/master/R-package).
-The [**GPBoost R and Python demo**](https://htmlpreview.github.io/?https://github.com/fabsig/GPBoost/blob/master/examples/GPBoost_demo.html) explains how the GPBoost library can be used from R and Python.

 For more information, you may want to have a look at:

-* The [**GPBoost R and Python demo**](https://htmlpreview.github.io/?https://github.com/fabsig/GPBoost/blob/master/examples/GPBoost_demo.html) illustrates how GPBoost can be used in R and Python
+* The [**GPBoost R and Python demo**](https://htmlpreview.github.io/?https://github.com/fabsig/GPBoost/blob/master/examples/GPBoost_demo.html) illustrating how GPBoost can be used in R and Python
+* The [**Python package**](https://github.com/fabsig/GPBoost/tree/master/python-package) and [**R package**](https://github.com/fabsig/GPBoost/tree/master/R-package) with installation instructions for the Python and R packages
 * Additional [**Python examples**](https://github.com/fabsig/GPBoost/tree/master/examples/python-guide) and [**R examples**](https://github.com/fabsig/GPBoost/tree/master/R-package/demo)
-* [**Main parameters**](https://github.com/fabsig/GPBoost/blob/master/docs/Main_parameters.rst) presents the most important parameters / settings for using the GPBoost library
+* [**Main parameters**](https://github.com/fabsig/GPBoost/blob/master/docs/Main_parameters.rst) presenting the most important parameters / settings for using the GPBoost library
-* [**Parameters**](https://github.com/fabsig/GPBoost/blob/master/docs/Parameters.rst) is an exhaustive list of all possible parametes and customizations for the tree-boosting part
+* [**Parameters**](https://github.com/fabsig/GPBoost/blob/master/docs/Parameters.rst) an exhaustive list of all possible parametes and customizations for the tree-boosting part
-* See [**Python package**](https://github.com/fabsig/GPBoost/tree/master/python-package) and [**R package**](https://github.com/fabsig/GPBoost/tree/master/R-package) for installation instructions for the Python and R packages
-* The [**CLI installation guide**](https://github.com/fabsig/GPBoost/blob/master/docs/Installation_guide.rst) explains how to install the command line interface (CLI) version
+* The [**CLI installation guide**](https://github.com/fabsig/GPBoost/blob/master/docs/Installation_guide.rst) explaining how to install the command line interface (CLI) version

 ## Modeling Background
+Both tree-boosting and Gaussian processes are techniques that achieve **state-of-the-art predictive accuracy**.
+Besides this, **tree-boosting** has the following **advantages**:

+* Automatic modeling of non-linearities, discontinuities, and complex high-order interactions
+* Robust to outliers in and multicollinearity among predictor variables
+* Scale-invariant to monotone transformations of the predictor variables
+* Automatic handling of missing values in predictor variables

+**Gaussian process** models have the following **advantage**:

+* Probabilistic predictions which allows for uncertainty quantification

-It is assumed that the data is the sum of a non-linear mean function and so-called random effects.
+For the GPBoost algorithm, it is assumed that the response variable (label) is the sum of a non-linear mean function and so-called random effects.
 The **random effects** can consists of

 - Gaussian processes (including random coefficient processes)
 - Grouped random effects (including nested, crossed, and random coefficient effects)
 - A sum of the above

-The **model is trained using the GPBoost algorithm**, where trainings means estimating the variance and **covariance parameters** of the random effects and the **mean function F(X) using a tree ensemble**.
-In brief, the GPBoost algorithm iteratively estimates the covariance parameters and adds a tree to the ensemble using boosting steps.
-Trees are learned using the [LightGBM](https://github.com/microsoft/LightGBM/) library.
+The **model is trained using the GPBoost algorithm**, where trainings means estimating the **covariance parameters** of the random effects and the **mean function F(X) using a tree ensemble**.
+In brief, the GPBoost algorithm is a boosting algorithm that iteratively learns the covariance parameters and adds a tree to the ensemble of trees using a gradient and/or a Newton boosting step.
+In the GPBoost library, covariance parameters can be learned using (accelerated) gradient descent or Fisher scoring.
+Further, trees are learned using the [LightGBM](https://github.com/microsoft/LightGBM/) library.
 See the [reference paper](#references) for more details.

 ## News

-04/01/2020 : First release of GPBoost
+04/06/2020 : First release of GPBoost

 ## Open Issues - Contribute